 Cyclists use Sovereign Harbour walkways instead of cycle paths

 Throughout Sovereign Harbour in Eastbourne, nuisance cyclists, many not living in the harbour area but in nearby caravan parks, interfere daily with the safe passage of walking pedestrians who live here

 Many are elderly and with limited mobility or disabled or have hearing problems.
 Cyclists believe they have an unrestricted right, which they do not, to cycle on both the narrow North Harbour beachfront pedestrian-only path (not a cycle path), which is not wide enough to let four people pass without giving way) and the wider inner harbour walkways.
 They also believe, which is again incorrect, that they have the right of way so demand walkers make way for them and ring their bells to try to get walkers out of their way.
 Some cyclists even believe they have a right to ride two abreast.
 They either do not know about or more likely deliberately avoid the less scenic but purpose-built cycle track shared pavement running the entire length of Atlantic and Pacific Avenues.
-Eastbourne Borough Council and East Sussex Council, both with jurisdiction in this matter, seem powerless or reluctant to stop this.
+Eastbourne Borough Council and East Sussex Council, both with jurisdiction in this matter, have not acted to stop this abuse.
 Nor will the neighborhood panel, or the police, act.
-The problem has gone on and on without being resolved.
 They must take action to stop this before elderly or disabled or deaf walkers get hurt by a cyclist.

 Many bus routes are being cut or eliminated.